What Are the Applications of EMDR Therapy?

 EMDR stands for Eye Movement Desensitization and Reprocessing therapy.
 EMDR is a specific type of psychotherapeutic intervention that utilizes lateral eye movements as a major component of its technique.
 Lateral eye movements consist of horizontal movements of the eyes within the visual plane (left to right or right to left).
 The technique was developed by psychotherapist Dr. Francine Shapiro.

 In the 1980s, Dr. Shapiro had observed that patients, who were mostly being treated for issues associated with traumatic and stressful events, appeared to experience relief from their stress when they discussed their memories of the events while performing lateral eye movements.
 Dr. Shapiro refined the technique by adding various components of Cognitive Behavioral Therapy along with the eye movement technique.
 This resulted in a therapeutic intervention that Dr. Shapiro believed was superior to other interventions for the treatment of individuals with past history of exposure to traumatic stress.
 Eventually, the gain popularity, and numerous other therapists were trained by Shapiro and her associates.

 Today, the technique enjoys moderate popularity as a potential treatment intervention that can be useful over numerous contexts.
 There is an EMDR International Association for EMDR professionals and researchers.

-Basic Principles of EMDR and Its Uses
+What Are the Basic Principles of EMDR and Its Uses?

 As mentioned above, EMDR was originally used in the treatment of individuals who had suffered some type of traumatic or stressful experience that resulted in issues with emotional adjustment.
 EMDR was initially used for the treatment of post-traumatic stress disorder (PTSD), adjustment disorders, and acute stress disorder.
 As the technique gained popularity, its supporters have made claims that it can also be used in the treatment of other issues, such as depression, anxiety disorders, and even substance use disorders.